-Haute Flash was made specifically for 'Transitional States: Hormones at the Crossroads of Art and Science' a touring video exhibition and public lecture series organized by Dr. Chiara Beccalossi, Lincoln University (U.K.) and the video exhibition curated by Arts Feminism Queer Co-Directors Giulia Casalini and Diana Georgiou (London, U.K).
-The work will screen at Project Space Plus, Lincoln, UK / Peltz Gallery, London, UK / Centre de Cultura Contemporània de Barcelona (CCCB), Spain / LABS Gallery Arte Contemporanea, Bologna, Italy.
+HAUTE FLASH was made specifically for 'Transitional States: Hormones at the Crossroads of Art and Science' a touring video exhibition and public lecture series organized by Dr. Chiara Beccalossi, Lincoln University (U.K.) and the video exhibition curated by Arts Feminism Queer Co-Directors Giulia Casalini and Diana Georgiou (London, U.K).
+The work screened at Project Space Plus, Lincoln, UK / Peltz Gallery, London, UK / Centre de Cultura Contemporània de Barcelona (CCCB), Spain / LABS Gallery Arte Contemporanea, Bologna, Italy.

-‘Incident Energy’ is a 4-channel, b&w infrared video (Lucas & Pander) that transports the viewer into an ‘otherworld’ space, by framing the human body within the intersection of art and science.
-Subtle questions are posed about how the advancement of surveillance culture continues to change human interaction in practical, creative and philosophical ways.
-The eerie beauty of heat signatures occurring around/within us, while questioning invasive surveillance culture, and our (c)overt acceptance of the electronic villain into our lives.
+INCIDENT ENERGY, a 4-channel, b&w infrared video (Lucas & Pander) is a creation narrative using modern dancers to convey human emotion, transporting the viewer into an ‘otherworld’ space by framing the human body within the intersection of art and science.
+Subtle questions are posed about how the advancement of invasive surveillance culture continues to change human interaction in practical, creative and philosophical ways.
+The eerie beauty of heat signatures occurring around/within us is arresting, while confronting our (c)overt acceptance of the electronic villain into our lives.